runlevel5/ruby-journal-source/source/_posts/2013-10-30-how-to-import-millions-records-via-activerecord-within-minutes-not-hours.markdown

 process_split_files
 ```

 Let's go through the above script.
 I use `split` UNIX command to split the big file into many smaller files, each with 50000 lines.
 Then I loop through these small files and parse it to rake task to run.
+I utilise `nohup` to make sure my script is not killed by SIGHUP (in my case, I run this script on remote host via SSH).
+Be noted that, I run each process in the background.

 Now, how many minutes you think our bash script would take to finish?
 It is *3 mintutes* - no kidding!
 This is a massive gain compared to 2hrs.